llealloo/audiolink/AudioLink/README.md

 ### Migrating from v1 to v2
 1. Make sure you have the latest VRChat SDK3 and UdonSharp installed.
-1. Using Explorer (Close unity),  delete the AudioLink directory in your Project/Assets folder as well as the associated AudioLink.meta file
+2. In your scene, remove AudioLink4 + AudioLink4Controller
-2. Open your project in unity again, and install the latest AudioLink v2 package
+3. Close Unity.
+Using Explorer, delete the AudioLink directory in your Project/Assets folder as well as the associated AudioLink.meta file
-3. In your scene, remove AudioLink4 + AudioLink4Controller (which will show up as missing prefabs)
+4. Open your project in unity again, and install the latest AudioLink v2 package
-4. Re-add AudioLink and AudioLinkController to the scene
+5. Re-add AudioLink and AudioLinkController to the scene
-5. Follow "Getting Started" section to relink audio source and existing sound reactive objects.
+6. Follow "Getting Started" section to relink audio source and existing sound reactive objects.

 ## Setup